betagouv/conseillers-entreprises/README.md

     $ git push scalingo-staging master

-Don't forget to perform database migrations if any:
+Don’t forget to perform database migrations if any:

     $ scalingo -a reso-staging run rails db:migrate